Journey into observation and actualization

 Perhaps you picked it up right away - no iteration needed.
 Depending on the complexity, however, it likely took weeks, months, years or even decades.
 Science can’t provide a fixed timeline for change - and if a TikTok or Instagram influencer says otherwise…..thank you, next!
 There are too many variables (human, natural, supernatural?) for a one-size-fits-all-solution-to-everything.

-But neuroplasticity is the outcome.
-It’s the goal.
-In order to support change, systems need to be established to support it.
-As author James Clear writes, “You do not rise to the level of your goals.
-You fall to the level of your systems.”
+To encourage and support change, you need systems.
+“You do not rise to the level of your goals.
+You fall to the level of your systems.” - James Clear

 I’m a 15+ year yogi, but my practice completely changed when I integraed somatic awareness - a fancy term for mindfulness of the body.
 In fact, I’m 🤏 close to a handstand.
 Y’all…this is ONE example of how mindfulness impacted my day-to-day life.